Northumberland House: Northumberland Avenue

 One of the largest buildings on the newly built Northumberland Avenue was the 500-bedroom Hotel Victoria, which in its arched entrance, and oriel window above it, imitated Northumberland House.
 During the Second World War it was taken over by the Ministry of Defence and renamed Northumberland House.
 It is now known as No. 8 Northumberland Avenue.

 Remains

 An archway from Northumberland House, designed by William Kent, was sold for the entrance to the garden of Tudor House, which formerly stood in Bromley-by-Bow.
 It was moved in 1998 to form the principal entrance to the Bromley by Bow Centre.
+A section of the panelling from the 1770s glass drawing room survives in the collection of the Victoria and Albert Museum.